Moving from reactive ordering to planned replenishment

 The situation before LYIT

-• Low confidence in ERP stock levels due to limited visibility of actual end use
+• Low confidence in stock levels at the shelf

-• Manual checks and physical stocktakes required to confirm availability
+• Manual checks and stocktakes to confirm availability

-• Reliance on individual knowledge to understand what parts were really being consumed
+• Reliance on individual knowledge to understand real consumption

 W